SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/microsoft-graph-security-v1.md

 ---
-id: microsoft-graph-security
+id: microsoft-graph-security-v1
-title: Microsoft Graph Security
+title: Microsoft Graph Security V1
-sidebar_label: Microsoft Graph Security
+sidebar_label: Microsoft Graph Security V1
-description: The Microsoft Graph Security app for Sumo Logic enables you to identify security threats by analyzing alert logs.
+description: The Microsoft Graph Security V1 app for Sumo Logic enables you to identify security threats by analyzing alert logs.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('/img/send-data/ms-graph.svg')} alt="icon" width="50"/>

-The Sumo Logic App for Microsoft Graph Security enables you to identify security threats by analyzing alert logs and helps you to improve web security posture, proactively detect and mitigate potential security risks, and improve compliance with security policies and regulations.
+The Sumo Logic App for Microsoft Graph Security V1 enables you to identify security threats by analyzing alert logs and helps you to improve web security posture, proactively detect and mitigate potential security risks, and improve compliance with security policies and regulations.

 Key features of the Microsoft Graph Security app include:
 - Detect and mitigate potential ransomware attacks.